Barutta/tr-tv/README.md

-# PS: This is a fork of tsaridas's work in https://github.com/tsaridas/iptv-stremio
+# PS: This is a fork of tsaridas' work in https://github.com/tsaridas/iptv-stremio

 # IPTV Stremio Addon